mtxslv/mtxslv.github.io/_pages/personal_bibliography.md

 # Probability & Statistics

  I would recommend [Statistics: Principle and Methods](https://books.google.com.br/books/about/Statistics.html?id=6MkfAQAAIAAJ&redir_esc=y), written by Richard A. Johnson and Gouri K. Bhattacharyya.
 I didn't use it during my probability and statistics course, but when I needed to review the concepts, it served me well.
+I like it very much because of its first chapters.

 # Calculus